 - For periods of 4 weeks or less, full payment must be made at the time of booking.
 For periods of 5 weeks or more, payment for the first 4 weeks must be made at the time of booking and all subsequent payments must be made 2 weeks in advance.

 - If students fall behind with their accommodation payments they will be asked to leave their accommodation.

-- Accommodation is only provided for students following full-time courses.
+- Accommodation is only provided for students enrolled on LSE courses.
 If only studying 1:1 private lessons with the school students must book at least 5 hours per week in order to request accommodation from the school.

 - Accommodation is arranged for students only while they are studying at the school and may be extended on a case by case basis, subject to availability.